archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 ### Root Folder

 **package.json**
-Your standard Node.js package configuration file, pre-populated with a few presets to help our CLI with component type and the likes.
+Your standard Node.js package configuration file, pre-populated with a few presets to help our CLI with a component type and the likes.

 **README.md**